An extended Merton problem with relaxed benchmark tracking: Market Model and Problem Formulation

+The constant $\rho>0$ is the subjective discount rate, and the parameter $\beta>0$ describes the relative importance between the consumption performance and the expected largest shortfall.
+Here, the general utility function $U(\cdot):\R_+\to \R$ is strictly increasing, strictly concave and second-order continuously differentiable.
+Moreover, $U'(\cdot)$ is positive with $U'(\infty):=\lim_{x\to\infty}U'(x)=0$.

-Given the benchmark process $Z=(Z_t)_{t\geq0}$, we consider the relaxed benchmark tracking formulation in \cite{BoLiaoYu21} in the sense that the fund manager strategically chooses the dynamic portfolio and consumption as well as the fictitious capital injection such that the total capital outperforms the benchmark process at all times.
-That is, the fund manager optimally chooses the regular control $\theta$ as the dynamic portfolio in risky assets, the regular control $c$ as the consumption rate and the singular control $A=(A_t)_{t\geq0}$ as the cumulative capital injection such that $A_t+V_t^{\theta,c}\geq Z_t$ at any time $t\geq0$.
-As an extended Merton problem, the agent aims to maximize that, for all $(\mathrm{v},z)\in\R_+^2$ with $\R_+:=[0,\infty)$,
+Note that we can also equivalently interpret the problem \eqref{eq_orig_pb} as a mixed stochastic control problem with a fictitious strategic capital injection if it is allowed.
+Similar to \cite{BoLiaoYu21}, we may assume that the fund manager can strategically choose the dynamic portfolio and consumption as well as the fictitious capital injection such that the total capital outperforms the benchmark process at all times.
+That is, the fund manager optimally chooses the regular control $\theta=(\theta_t)_{t\geq0}$ as the dynamic portfolio in risky assets, the regular control $c=(c_t)_{t\geq0}$ as the consumption rate and the singular control $A=(A_t)_{t\geq0}$ as the cumulative capital injection such that $A_t+V_t^{\theta,c}\geq Z_t$ at any time $t\geq0$.
+In this case, the agent solves the following problem, for all $(\mathrm{v},z)\in\R_+\times \R$,